 unlabel all residues when background is clicked; see also label

-A click with a touchpad (trackpad) or single-button mouse is generally interpreted as left click, but can be combined with modifier keys to emulate middle and right:
+A click with a trackpad (touchpad) or single-button mouse is generally interpreted as left click, but can be combined with modifier keys to emulate middle and right:

-Magic Mouse issue: if a trackpad is also present, scrolling with the Magic Mouse will not work unless multitouch actions are disabled in the Trackpad preferences (the Trackpad gestures option is unchecked).
+Magic Mouse issue: scrolling to zoom with the Magic Mouse will not work after a trackpad has been used, unless multitouch actions have been disabled in the Trackpad preferences (the Trackpad gestures option is unchecked).